valohai/docs/source/howto/setup/azure_private_worker.rst

 Preparing your Azure subscription for Valohai Worker Setup
 ############################################################################

-This document prepares your Azure subscription for a Valohai private worker installation.
+This document prepares your Microsoft Azure subscription for a Valohai private worker installation.

 Creating a Subscription (optional)